Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

 Preventive care could save your life.
 Screening for breast cancer can help detect the disease in its early stages, when it’s easier to treat.
 While all groups recommend and agree on the importance of breast cancer screening in general, some recommend to begin screening at different ages.
 The U.S. Preventive Services Task Force says women at average risk for breast cancer (e.g. no previous breast cancer history, certain family or genetic risk factors, etc) should start regular screenings at age 50 and repeat the test every two years.
 Other groups suggest other beginning standard screenings as early as 40 years of age for women of average risk, or women with no family history of breast cancer.
 Bear in mind that there may be some changes to these general recommendations based upon your own personal risk factors, which your doctor may ask and screen for during routine wellness check-up.
 It can get confusing, but screenings are important, so it’s best to establish a healthy relationship with your doctor and identify the right guidelines for your age, lifestyle and medical situation.

-Women in their 40's Talk to your doctor about when you should start having breast cancer screenings.
+Talk to your doctor about when you should start having breast cancer screenings.
 Together you can decide what's best for you based on your risk level.
-Here are a few talking points to bring up at your appointment.
+Not sure what to ask?
+Here are a few talking points to bring up at your next appointment:

-Women in their 50's or older For women ages 50 to 74, talk with your doctor about getting mammograms every 2 years.
-Based on your risk level, you may choose to get them more often.
-An open communication with your doctor can help you decide what’s best for you.
+If you’re in this age bracket, you should talk to your doctor about getting mammograms every 2 years.
+Based on your risk level, you may even choose to get them more often.
+Communication is key here, so talk with your doctor to decide what’s best for you.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.